00-kelvin/qbb2022-answers/week1-homework/README.md

 ### Question 2: De novo assembly

-The bash script I wrote to find these answers is saved as exercise2.sh; it works when saved in the same directory as the fasta files (`~/qbb2022-answers/week1-homework/asm/asm`) and produces the following output:
+The bash script I wrote to find these answers is saved in /asm/asm/exercise2.sh; it worked when saved in the same directory as the fasta files (`~/qbb2022-answers/week1-homework/asm/asm`) and produced the following output:

 ```
 Question 2.1: